raspberrypilearning/make-crumble-robot-head/en/step_1.md

 title: What you will learn
 ---

-+ How to make a push rod mechanism
++ How to make a pushrod mechanism
 + How to find servo angles for an open and closed mouth
 + How to make a code a moving robot mouth